 Trengwainton, like other estate gardens, is exposed to fungal disease such as the Phythophtora ramorum (formerly known as sudden oak death) which can wipe out important heritage collections.
-Some of Trengwainton's plants are approximately 100 years old and were brought back from the Himalayas by explorer Frank Kingdon-Ward (1885 - 1958).
+Some of Trengwainton's plants are approximately 100 years old and were brought back from the Himalayas, Burma and Assam by explorer Frank Kingdon-Ward (1885 - 1958).

 Trengwainton is well known for its exotic plants such as Rhododendrons, Magnolias, Camelias and Tree Ferns.
 The rare Rhododendron macabeanum first flowered in the UK at Trengwainton in Februrary 1938.